Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 Marketing technology documentation

-The modern marketing technology stack includes numerous platforms with complex configurations.
-When usage documentation exists only in the minds of power users, teams struggle to leverage these tools effectively.
+The modern martech stack includes a dozen platforms with messy configurations.
+When the usage knowledge lives only in the heads of power users, the rest of the team uses these tools at maybe 20% of their capability.

-• Create standard operating procedures for each platform
+• Write standard operating procedures for each platform

 • Document configurations and integration points